 low impact exercise throughout your pregnancy can actually make your child healthier

 So here’s the question; should pregnant women keep up with an active workout whilst carrying?
-Most people would generally feel that no, pregnant women shouldn’t be, with fears that it may harm the woman or her baby.
+Most people would generally feel no and claim exercising whilst pregnant women should not take place, with fears that it may harm the woman or her baby.

 Pregnant women are not debilitated, but they are often viewed that way.
 Especially within the South Asian culture, if you’re pregnant, you’re not allowed to do a lot of things and advised to constantly rest because being active could pose a serious risk to the baby or yourself.
 This is something the elders tend insist on and usually this kind of safeguarding is passed on through generations.
 However, times have changed and women are realising that the old ways are perhaps not the most healthiest.